build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 The server certificate must be imported in both regions for the setup to work properly.
 ```

 The next step in the process is process is to create the domain configuration and a latency based Route53 record.
-To prove that we are the rightful owners of the domain name we also need to create a validation certificate in ACM.
-To create all of this we can turn to AWS CloudFormation and SAM.
+To prove that we are the rightful owners of the domain name, we also need to create a validation certificate in ACM.
+To create all of this, we can turn to AWS CloudFormation and SAM.
 It's assumed that a Hosted Zone for the domain exists in Route53.

 We need the IoT Core Endpoint, so we can point the Route53 record to it.
 There is only one Iot Core endpoint per account and Region.
-The endpoint can be found under the Setting in the IoT Core console.
+The endpoint can be found under the Settings menu in the IoT Core console.

 ![Image showing the IoT Core Endpoint setting.](images/iot-core-endpoint.png)

-It's also possible to get the endpoint using the `CLI`, we need to get the Data ATS endpoint.
+It's also possible to get the endpoint using the `CLI`.
+We need to get the Data ATS endpoint.

 ```bash
 aws iot describe-endpoint --endpoint-type iot:Data-ATS